 Mectron Combi Touch

 At the premium end of the market, the Mectron Combi Touch represents the most feature-rich tabletop system.
 This Italian-engineered device includes a glass touch panel interface, dual powder chambers for simultaneous access to multiple powder types, and a lightweight 55-gram handpiece.
 The system's heating capability supports temperature-controlled delivery, and its modular design allows for future expansion or service without complete unit replacement.
-Investment ranges from €6,200 to €7,500, reflecting its comprehensive capability set.
+Investment is approximately €6,630 ex-VAT, reflecting its comprehensive capability set.

 Key Features: Dual powder chambers, glass touch interface, lightweight handpiece, premium build quality, EU engineering.
 Ideal For: Large practices, teaching institutions, or clinics performing high-volume air polishing.